Buckle up kids, we’re going to school.

 Jesy was apparently surprised that people assumed she was blackfishing.
 She explained in an interview with Vulture magazine that she was “just 100 percent being myself” and that she loved Black culture and Black music.
 In another interview with The Guardian, she stated “The whole time I was with Little Mix I never got any of that.
 And then I came out (of the band) and people were all saying it.”
 She elaborated “I wasn’t on social media around the time, so I let my team (deal with it) because that was when I’d just left.
 But I mean, like, I love Black culture.
 I love Black music.
 That’s all I know; it’s what I grew up on.
 I’m very aware that I’m a white British woman; I’ve never said that I wasn’t.”

 Let me break down what’s wrong with these statements and why they don’t prove Jesy isn’t blackfishing.
 “100 percent being herself” is subjective.
-Only people who know her personally can corroborate that her behavior, music choices and other non-visible traits are really authentically her.
+Only people who know her personally can corroborate that her behavior, music choices, and other non-visible traits are really authentically her.
 However, blackfishing is not about that, at least not completely.
-It’s more so about the physical act of changing one’s appearance in order to look or seem racially-ambiguous or Black.
-And as we saw in her picture from her past, she did not used to look the way she does now.
-I feel that what Jesy was actually attempting doing was explaining why she is not a cultural appropriator, but rather a cultural appreciator.
+It’s more so about the physical act of changing one’s appearance in order to look or seem racially ambiguous or Black.
+And as we saw in her picture from her past, she did not use to look the way she does now.
+I feel that what Jesy was actually attempting to do was explain why she is not a cultural appropriator, but rather a cultural appreciator.
 Again, not the exact same thing as blackfishing in terms of her appearance.

 In Empressive’s excellent video discussing Jesy, the allegations, Nicki Minaj’s defense of Jesy, etc., she brought up a very good example of a white artist who, while clearly influenced by Black culture, had never blackfished or culturally appropriated.
 The R&B singer JoJo has never once darkened her skin, worn Black woman-centric hairstyles, or done anything else to make herself appear more ethnic, or closer to Black.
 Please check out Empressive’s video on the whole situation, she explained it all very eloquently and precisely.